edward-chew/machine-translation/README.md

 ## Contents
 This repository contains the following:
+- **clean.py**
-- **clean.py**: Cleans the tweet text: removing return handles, Twitter handles, and number as well as makeing all text lowercase.
+    - Cleans the tweet text: removing return handles, Twitter handles, and number as well as makeing all text lowercase.
+- **sentiment.py**
-- **sentiment.py**: Gets the [Polyglot](https://polyglot.readthedocs.io/en/latest/Sentiment.html) sentiment of tweets, and converts them to text labels (Negative, Neutral, Positive).
+    - Gets the [Polyglot](https://polyglot.readthedocs.io/en/latest/Sentiment.html) sentiment of tweets, and converts them to text labels (Negative, Neutral, Positive).
+- **lang_codes.py**
-- **lang_codes.py**: The language codes used by sentiment.py to provide language hints to Polyglot.
+    - The language codes used by sentiment.py to provide language hints to Polyglot.
+- **translate.py**
-- **translate.py**: *(To be added)* Translates tweet text between English and the 15 other specified lanaguges, and vice versa.
+    - *(To be added)* Translates tweet text between English and the 15 other specified lanaguges, and vice versa.
+- **bootstrap.py**
-- **bootstrap.py**: Bootstraps the accuracies of the sentiment classification.
+    - Bootstraps the accuracies of the sentiment classification.
+- **results.ipynb**
-- **results.ipynb**: Generates figures.
+    - Generates figures.

 ## Usage
 1. **Clean the tweets.**